 Study Abroad and International Courses

-Requests for Universal Tracking, business core, and major course equivalencies are accepted exclusively for University of Florida and Warrington College of Business exchange partners and Heavener School of Business International Programs affiliates.
+Requests for business core, and major course equivalencies are accepted exclusively for University of Florida and Warrington College of Business exchange partners and Heavener School of Business International Programs affiliates.
 To determine if there is an approved equivalency for a course you wish to take while studying abroad, refer to the Course Equivalency Database below.

 Private or Out-of-State Institution Courses